LuciaEsposito/SistemiOperativi_game/README.md

           - sending the map, when the client requests it

         UDP part:
-          - the server receives preiodic upates from the client in the form of <timestamp, translational acceleration, rotational acceleration>
+          - the server receives periodic upates from the client in the form of <timestamp, translational acceleration, rotational acceleration>
 	          Each "epoch" it integrates the messages from the clients, and sends back a state update